jccriado/matchingtools/doc/output.rst

 the coefficient to each operator of the effective Lagrangian.
-When a set of rules has been applied to the effective Lagrangian so that it is written as an :class:`matchingtools.operators.OperatorSum` whose elements are :class:`efttool.operators.Operator` objects each of which contains one tensor representing the actual operator in the basis and other tensors representing the coefficient the operator has.
+When a set of rules has been applied to the effective Lagrangian so that it is written as an :class:`matchingtools.operators.OperatorSum` whose elements are :class:`matchingtools.operators.Operator` objects each of which contains one tensor representing the actual operator in the basis and other tensors representing the coefficient the operator has.